flaviostutz/monolint/README.md

-# monolinter
+# Monolinter

 Linter for monorepos.
-Checks folder structure, module contents, file contents and naming conventions.
+Checks folder structure, module contents, file contents and naming conventions of a monorepo.

 This tool will look for modules inside the repo (which are folders with a certain "marker file", like package.json).
 After discovering the module folders, it will run a set a rules to check if the modules are well structured and show the results.

+Some example of the rules are: check if all modules are inside a certain folder, check if module names comply to a specific naming convention, check if certain file between modules have the same contents, check if github actions workflow name contains the name of the corresponding module...

+Monolinter was implemented in an extensible way for creating more and more rules as needed, so if you new a new feature, contribute to our project!
+Read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Usage